 Carissa Halston is a fiction writer of Syrian, Mvskoke (Muscogee), and European heritage.
 Pronouns do not determine her gender.
 She currently lives on occupied land that was taken from the Kanien’kehá:ka people.

-She is the recipient of a Holmes Memorial Award and a Willow Springs Fiction Prize, and her award-winning fiction has been published in Fourteen Hills, Willow Springs, and The Collagist, among others.
-She’s also received honors and grants from The Writers’ Room of Boston, The Wesleyan Writers Conference, and elsewhere.
+Halston is the recipient of a Holmes Memorial Award and a Willow Springs Fiction Prize, and her stories have been published most recently in The Massachusetts Review, Mizna, and The Normal School, among others.
+She’s also received honors and grants from The Cincinnati Review, The Writers’ Room of Boston, The Wesleyan Writers Conference, and elsewhere.